Osomudeya/Devops-Projects-All/Project -2.md

 1. PHP has to be installed to process code and generate dynamic content for the web server.
 2. Nginx requires an external program to handle PHP processing and act as a bridge between the PHP interpreter itself and the web server.
 This allows for a better overall performance in most PHP-based websites, but it requires additional configuration.
 You’ll need to install php-fpm, which stands for “PHP fastCGI process manager”, and tell Nginx to pass PHP requests to this software for processing.
 Additionally, you’ll need php-mysql, a PHP module that allows PHP to communicate with MySQL-based databases.
 Core PHP packages will automatically be installed as dependencies.
-3. To install the 2 pacakages at once, run: sudo apt install php-fpm php-mysql
+3. To install the 2 packages at once, run: sudo apt install php-fpm php-mysql -y
-4. Type Y to confirm installation and enter.

 ## STEP 4 — CONFIGURING NGINX TO USE PHP PROCESSOR